 We have been, and we expect to continue to be affected by a number of factors that may cause actual results to differ from our historical results or current expectations.
 These factors include the impact of the COVID-19 pandemic on our operations and financial results; foreign currency rates; changes in laws, including U.S. tax law changes; fluctuations in variable costs, and changes in general economic conditions in the markets in which we operate.
-Additionally, while there was not a significant impact from inflation on our operations during the past three fiscal years, we experienced increased costs during 2021 that are expected to continue into 2022.
-Our ability to raise our selling prices depends on market conditions and there may be periods during which we are unable to fully recover increases in our costs.
+Additionally, we have experienced increased costs during 2021 and 2022 that are expected to continue into 2023.
+Our ability to raise our selling prices depends on market conditions and there may be periods during which we are unable to fully recover increases in our costs or experience an adverse impact on demand due to pricing actions.
+We believe higher consumer price inflation has resulted in reduced consumer confidence and consumer spending which negatively impacted our sales during fiscal 2022.